Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 This is the ‘active’ stage and it’s when your older dog is going to show the most severe seizure symptoms.

-In the more minor seizures Fido may seem to ‘blank out’ for a little while, or seem confused/dazed or just ‘out-of-it’.
+During partial seizures Fido may seem to ‘blank out’ for a little while, or seem confused/dazed or just ‘out-of-it’.

 The most common symptoms of a full-blown seizure in older dogs include drooling, teeth-grinding, violent muscle spasms, scrabbling or running movements of his legs, loss of bladder and bowel control.